2025 Annual General Meeting minutes

 Moved by: Lisa Fast

-Water quality report - meeting has been moved to early summer.
+No 2025 report is available yet.
 Water testing will take place at the usual time of first week of August (consistent timing is important to understanding trends).
+Report will be sent via email and posted on this site.

 - Septic systems can be a source of nutrients - check your septic system -pump it out, have it inspected, repair it.